 The application deadlines are 15 April and 15 October.
 The dean will grant the right to pursue non-degree studies based on the statement submitted by the discipline professor (or programme director in dentistry) from the relevant unit.

 The fee collected for non-degree studies is 15 euros per credit.
 The fee must be paid using the bank transfer slip attached to the decision on granting the right to pursue non-degree studies.
 Students must present a receipt of the paid fee to the unit responsible for teaching in the relevant discipline before they can begin their studies.
 The fees cannot be refunded.

 All Finnish universities participate in the Flexible Study Right Scheme (JOO).
 The agreement allows degree students to include studies from other Finnish universities in their degree.
 Flexible studies are free of charge.
 The student must be registered for attendance in his or her home university to be able to apply for the flexible study right and to complete studies in another university.
-The JOO online service features instructions for application, information on available flexible studies as well as the electronic application form.

 The national JOO Flexible Study Rights Scheme enables students of the Faculty of Medicine to apply for the right to complete studies at another Finnish university if they are not offered at the University of Helsinki and the student intends to include the studies in a degree completed at the Faculty.
 The decision on granting the right is made by the target university, based on a supportive statement from the Faculty of Medicine.
 Because the Faculty will pay for the studies of its students in the Flexible Study Rights Scheme, it will give a supporting statement for no more than a module of optional studies (a maximum of 10 credits to be incorporated in an undergraduate degree).
 The application for studies to be pursued under the Flexible Study Rights Scheme must be submitted in the electronic application system.
 The decision to support an application will be made by Student Services.